A religiously themed monument in Druid Ridge that avoids cliché with some novel imagery.

 An obsessive quest by Mr. Lloyd to get every conceivable grave furnishing in the rustic style has left us an astonishing, world-class plot in Hollywood Cemetery, Richmond.

 Here, ladies and gentlemen, is a mausoleum, in Glenwood Cemetery in Washington, D.C., designed by a spooney architect (figure 1).
-Now before I go an inch further, let me concede that if you ignore the details and slip the image a little out of focus, you have a fairly banal basic plan.
-The mausoleum is […]
+Figure 1.
+Spooney mausoleum.
+Glenwood Cemetery, Washington, D.C.
+Photo: author.
+Now before I go an inch further, let me concede that if you ignore the details and slip the image a little out of focus, […]

 “Died at Washington, the seat of government, 25 June 1841,” reads part of his epitaph.
 I should think that even in 1841 one wouldn’t have needed to specify that Washington was the “seat of government.”
 But otiose overdetermination is not why I look at this obelisk (figure 1).
-Macomb (1782-1841: figure 2) had a distinguished […]
+Figure 1.
+Alexander Macomb monument.
+Congressional Cemetery, […]